Doki Doki Literature Club!: Plot

-Depending on the course of action taken by the player, the game can come to two possible conclusions during the epilogue.
-The traditional ending shows Sayori introducing herself as the president of the club and expressing her gratitude to the player for dispelling Monika.
-However, she immediately adopts Monika's self-awareness, with Monika intervening via text prompt and removing Sayori from the game to save the player.
-Upon realizing that her efforts to make amends have been fruitless, Monika deletes the entire game as the end credits roll; while playing a song called "Your Reality" that she wrote for the player.
-The game concludes with a note from Monika stating that she has disbanded the club because "no happiness can be found in it", but she thanks the player for joining the club regardless.

-A more positive ending occurs if the player has viewed all of the optional cutscenes and confessed to Sayori prior to witnessing her suicide (which requires saving and loading several times before that point).
-Though still self-aware, Sayori instead expresses her gratitude to the player for emotionally supporting all the members; tearfully bids farewell, and assures the player that all the members love them.
-Monika then plays "Your Reality" during the credits without deleting the game.
-After the game locks, the player is presented with a message from the game's developer Dan Salvato, describing his intentions behind creating the game and his opinions on video games as a whole.
-He then thanks the player for playing the game and joining the club as the game closes.
+Two possible endings follow depending on the player's actions.
+In the standard ending, Sayori becomes the club president and thanks the player for dispelling Monika, gaining self-awareness.
+Monika intervenes via text prompt and deletes her.
+Realizing that her efforts to make amends have failed, Monika deletes the entire game during the end credits while playing the song "Your Reality".
+A note from Monika states she has disbanded the club because "no happiness can be found in it", yet thanks the player for joining.
+A more positive ending occurs if the player viewed all the optional cutscenes and confessed to Sayori before her suicide.
+Though self-aware, Sayori thanks the player for supporting everyone, tearfully bids farewell, and affirms the members' love.
+Monika plays "Your Reality" without deleting the game.
+After the credits, a message from creator Dan Salvato explains his intentions and thanks the player.
+A premature ending occurs if Monika's file is deleted before a new game.
+Sayori becomes president, realizes the game's nature, and closes it in a panic.
+Reopening the game shows an image of her hanged; after ten minutes, the words "now everyone can be happy" appear.

-A premature ending occurs if the player preemptively deletes Monika's file from the directory prior to starting a new game, which will cause Sayori to become the default leader of the club.
-Upon realizing the true nature of the game and her role in it, Sayori panics and inadvertently closes the game.
-Opening the game again will display an image of Sayori having hanged herself; if the image is left on-screen for 10 minutes, the words "now everyone can be happy" will appear next to it.